Sources: Texans to start Kyle Allen as new QB 1 against Dolphins

-The Texans are making a switch to Allen, though, according to league sources.

-“We’re not going announce who’s starting through the week,” Smith said Wednesday during a press conference at NRG Stadium.
-“We have a starting lineup, the last one we have.
+“I do not announce who is starting through the week,” Smith said.
+“We have a starting lineup, the last one that we have.
 When it changes, we’ll let you know.
-Of course, we’re not going to announce anything like that.
-That would give an opponent an advantage.
-There’s not going to be any announcement.”
+But during the week, of course we’re not going to announce anything like that.

-Offensive coordinator Pep Hamilton said the Texans haven’t made any changes, saying he won’t “get into hypotheticals.”

-Mills normally holds a press conference every Wednesday, but the team announced that no quarterback is holding a press conference until Friday as offensive coordinator Pep Hamilton and special teams coordinator Frank Ross instead are scheduled to talk with reporters.
+“I think that would give the opponent an advantage.
+Our starting lineup, as far as you are concerned, and I would have said the same thing three weeks ago, it’s the same one until told otherwise.”

+The Texans didn’t have Mills or any quarterback address the media Wednesday, but are expected to have Allen talk with reporters Friday.

 When asked if Mills still gives the Texans their best chance of winning, as he has previously, Smith didn’t back the former third-round draft pick: “The guys that are going to play are the guys I think give us the best chance to win.”

 When asked why not make an announcement as the New York Jets did Wednesday when coach Robert Saleh publicly benched Zach Wilson and replaced him with Mike White, Smith replied: “It doesn’t matter how the Jets do it.
-What I’m going to say is this is how we do it..
-We’re not going to publicly talk about all those things.”
+What I’ve said, and all I’m going to say about it, is that this is how we do it.
+I don’t publicly go out and talk about any of those things until the team is out there (on Sunday).
+I think I said that early on, and I haven’t changed.
+I couldn’t care less what anybody else does.
+So, we’re not even going to go down that road.”

-Smith was much more definitive when asked if offensive coordinator Pep Hamilton has been replaced, saying: “Absolutely not.
+Smith was much more definitive when asked if Hamilton has been replaced as the play-caller, saying: “Absolutely not.
 Have I considered a change at play caller?
-No. I think you know the answer.
+No. All of our coaches are working their butt off.
+Are we getting the results?
+No. So, all those kind of questions like that, I think you know the answer.
 It’s no.”

 Smith was noncommittal Monday on having Mills remain the starting quarterback and foreshadowed potential change at the position one day after indicating the second-year passer wasn’t being replaced.